How to avoid crackles and audio dropouts

 - Operating System: All

-In this troubleshooting guide we'll cover the most common reasons for these audio issues and their solutions.
-We recommend reading through the entire article, however you can also jump to a specific section.
+In this troubleshooting guide we'll cover the most common reasons for these audio issues and how to resolve them:

 - Update Everything

 - Adjust the Audio Buffer, Sample Rate and other audio preferences

 - Test the Audio Interface